 Eye Twitching Symptoms

-The main symptom of eyelid myokymia is a repetitive, involuntary movement of the eyelid.
+The main symptom of eyelid myokymia is a repetitive, involuntary eyelid movement.
 In some cases, the twitching may be barely noticeable, while in others, it can be quite pronounced.

 Involuntary eye twitching can occur in one or both eyes, and it may last for a few seconds or several minutes.
 The annoying spasms usually go away on their own.